 Simple English definitions for legal terms

-Read a random definition: combined application
+Read a random definition: month-to-month lease

 The adverse-agent doctrine is a rule that says if someone is working for another person and they do something bad, the boss can't be blamed if they didn't know about it.
 This only applies if the bad thing was done on purpose and the worker tried to hide it.